Military Divorce Attorney in Huntsville

 Alabama Military Divorce Case

 Alabama requires that questions of child support and child custody be resolved, whenever possible, in a way that is in the “best interests of the child.”
-What this means for any particular children or families depends on a number of factors, including:
+What this means for any particular children or families depends on several factors, including:

 - Ages of children